-Our account honors the longstanding insight that in Standard American and British English the focus of a sentence is the locus of greatest prominence in the sentence, whether this prominence is defined as the main (nuclear) stress of the sentence (Jackendoff 1972), as the constituent that is dominated by an unbroken chain of strong (S-labelled) nodes in the metrical tree mirroring the syntactic structure of the sentence (Ladd 1980, and many others), or as the prosodic constituent that is more prominent than any other within a focus domain (Truckenbrodt 1995).
+Our account honors the longstanding insight that in Standard American and British English the focus of a sentence is the locus of greatest prominence, where this prominence has been defined as the main (nuclear) stress of a sentence (Jackendoff 1972), as the constituent that is dominated by an unbroken chain of strong (S-labelled) nodes in the metrical tree mirroring the syntactic structure of a sentence (Ladd 1980, and many others), or as the prosodic constituent that is more prominent than any other within the domain of a focus (Truckenbrodt 1995).

-Within our framework of assumptions, the prosodic impact of [FoC] would have to be a spellout constraint affecting the mapping from MSO to PI.
-We propose that a [FoC]-marked constituent at MSO is spelled out as an ι-level head in PI:
+Within our framework of assumptions, the prosodic impact of [FoC] in Standard American and British English would have to be a spellout constraint affecting the mapping from MSO to PI and it would be expected to be a constraint on prosodic structure.
+We propose that a [FoC]-marked constituent at MSO is spelled out as an ι -level head in PI:33

-(35) [FoC]=1-Level-Head
+(35) [FoC]=ι-Level-Head